 The “Studienbrücke Deutschland” (“Study Bridge Germany”) program makes it possible for students to be admitted to a German university after graduating from high school.

-“Studienbrücke Deutschland” is a scholarship program that is designed to provide linguistic and subject-matter-specific preparation for studying in Germany to students in their junior year of high school, who have outstanding achievements in science, technology, engineering, and mathematics (STEM subjects).
+“Studienbrücke Deutschland” is a scholarship program that is designed to provide linguistic and subject-matter-specific preparation for studying in Germany to high school students who have outstanding achievements in science, technology, engineering, and mathematics (STEM subjects).

 The program additionally introduces participants to Germany’s teaching, learning, and campus culture and familiarizes them with the German social environment.

-Successful graduates of the university preparation program can apply to one of the universities after graduating from high school.
+Successful graduates of the university preparatory program can apply to one of the program's partner universities after graduating from high school.
 Once they complete their university degrees in Germany, program participants will receive support as they continue their education or start their careers in their home countries.

 The “Studienbrücke Deutschland” program consists of